 [Cf. English translation of Sirat Ibn Hisham, p.
 235 and Sirah of Ibn Kathir, vol. 2 p.
 221. Arabic text below]

 In the first part of this series of posts on the political Sunnah of the Prophet ﷺ (part 1), we discussed how it was important to follow the methodology of the Prophet in all areas of life, whether in how we pray, run an economy or indeed how we re-institute the Islamic state (Caliphate).
 It is imperative that we follow in the footsteps of the Prophet ﷺ to bring Islam back to the affairs of daily life in totality, and take note of his example which Allah commands us to follow.

-In the fifth and final part of this series, we will examine the ‘Constitution’ of Medina.
+In the final part of this series of posts, we will examine the ‘Constitution’ of Madina.